indiana-university/rivet-icons/README.md

 ## Render icons

-Once the icon set is loaded, you can render an icon in four ways:
+Once the icon set is loaded, render an icon in four ways:

 1. Use the `<rvt-icon>` element.
 1. Use `<use>` with embedded SVG symbols.